 One method not listed commonly enough is using ibuprofen – a good old-fashioned headache medication – to help tamp down the effects of being blazed.
 In 2013 a study done by researchers at the Louisiana State University Health Sciences Center showed anti-inflammatories having a significant effect on the duration of a cannabis high while also not diminishing the beneficial aspects of cannabis taken for medicinal purposes.

 Despite these trials being run on animals and not human patients, we feel this method has some of the most validation out of everything on our list and highly (no pun intended) recommend it.
 The same dosage you would take for your average headache should do the trick.

 A good amount of ibuprofen pills also contain caffeine, which segues into our next topic:

 Food, Caffeine, and Exercise

-Diet and overall routine can play a large role in not only how quickly you can sober up, but also how long your high lasts.
-Unfortunately, conventional wisdom isn’t always correct in this case either.
+Diet and overall routine can play a large role in how quickly you can sober up and how long your high lasts.
+But, unfortunately, conventional wisdom isn’t always correct in this case either.